mpociot/whiteboard/source/includes/_99-limits.md

 Each Mailshake campaign can hold up to 5,000 recipients.
 However, adding recipients through the Mailshake API is limited to a certain number per month.
 This isn't a per-campaign limit, it's accumulative across all campaigns.
 If your app attempts to exceed this limit, you'll get the `exceeds_monthly_recipients` error back.

-The monthly window is aligned with your Mailshake subscription.
-So if you first purchased your Subscription on August 21st, then your monthly recipient limit will reset on the 21st of each month.
+The monthly window is aligned with the calendar year.
+Ergo on the 1st of each month your recipient limit will reset.

 ## Rate limits